pipelight/normal.nixos/README.md

 ## Motivations

-This project aims to provide a resonable NixOs base configuration for desktops with:
+This project aims to provide a reasonable NixOs base configuration for desktops with:

+Safer browsing:

-- Arkenfox - A Firefox with security features.
+- Firefox - A custom firefox with security features (+ i2p profile).
 - Searxng - A local search engine aggregator without metadata.

+Password and Keys:

+- KeepassXC (custom security centric layout)

+Fast WM:

+- Niri

 And **keyboard first** apps (qwerty, colemak-dh).

-It is divided in **modules** that can be cherry picked or copy/pasted and modified at your will.
+You can easily cherry-pick or copy/paste and modules of your choice.

 ## Configuration directory architecture